alekoisaev/uniswap-v4-hooks/README.md

 # Captain Hook: Updated Uniswap Hooks Tutorial

-Text in guide is depreceated.
+TODO: tests need to be re-write.
+Guides below are no more actual.
 Uniswap V4 have many changes.

 ## Intro